 Stage Three: 1-3 Hours

 The foal has arrived!
 Following delivery, your mare may rest for several minutes to regain her strength.
 During this final stage, she will expel the placenta.
 Once the placenta has passed, lay it flat to check it’s intact, with only one hole where the foal passed through.
-Make sure both uterine horns are present and intact also.
+Make sure both uterine horns are present and intact.
 If unsure, place the membranes in a bucket or garbage bag and get your vet to check for you.

 Often, mares will exhibit signs of colic as they continue to experience uterine contractions to pass the placenta.
-Again, monitor this behaviour for several hours.
+Again, monitor this behavior for several hours.
 If you reach three hours post-foaling and the placenta hasn’t passed, you must contact your veterinarian.

-A retained placenta can lead to uterine infections, predisposing your mare to endometritis, infertility and laminitis.
+A retained placenta can lead to uterine infections, predisposing your mare to endometritis, infertility, and laminitis.
 You mustn’t manually remove the placenta or cut the umbilical cord as these can lead to problems.
 Instead, alert your veterinarian.

 In conclusion, knowing how long foaling should take and what to expect during each stage can help you prepare for this exciting event and ensure the best outcome for your mare and foal.
 Foaling is a natural and quick process that requires careful observation and intervention if necessary.
 Always have your veterinarian’s contact details handy and call them if you have any concerns or questions.
 We hope this article has provided you with useful information on how long foaling should take and what to look for during this amazing event.